 1. The Taínos are a subgroup of the Arawak Indians.
-They inhabited the Greater Antilles (comprising Cuba, Jamaica, Hispaniola [Haiti and the Dominican Republic], and Puerto Rico) in the Caribbean Sea.
+The modern-day descendants of the Taínos inhabit the Greater Antilles (comprising Cuba, Jamaica, Hispaniola [Haiti and the Dominican Republic], and Puerto Rico) in the Caribbean Sea.

-2. On November 19, 1493, Christopher Columbus on his second trip discovered the island of Puerto Rico that has inhabited by an aboriginal tribe that he called “Indians” because he thought he had discovered India.
+2. On November 19, 1493, Christopher Columbus on his second trip discovered the island of Puerto Rico.
+He called the aboriginal tribe “indians” because he thought he had discovered India.

-3. Words commonly used in both the English and Spanish languages such as barbacoa/barbecue, canoas/canoes, jamaca/hammock, and jurakan/hurricane are words invented by the Taínos.
+3. The language is also very much alive.
+We use words commonly used in both the English and Spanish languages such as barbacoa/barbecue, canoas/canoes, jamaca/hammock, and jurakan/hurricane are words invented by the Taínos.
 So next time you hop on a canoe and have a barbecue remember where the words come from.

-4. They had three very organized social classes social classes: the naborias (working class), the nitaínos or sub-chiefs and noblemen which includes the bohiques or priests and medicine men and the caciques or chiefs, each village or yucayeque had one.
+4. They had three very organized social classes: the naborias (working class), the nitaínos or sub-chiefs, and noblemen which includes the bohiques or priests and medicine men and the caciques or chiefs.
+Each village or yucayeque had one.

-5. The Taino Indians were medium height, with a bronze skin tone, and long straight black hair.
+5. The Taíno people are medium height, with a bronze skin tone, and long straight black hair.
 Facial features were high cheekbones and dark brown eyes.
 The majority of them didn’t use clothing except for married women who would wear a “short apron” called nagua.
 The Taino Indians painted their bodies.
-They earrings, nose rings, and necklaces which were sometimes made of gold.
+The earrings, nose rings, and necklaces which were sometimes made of gold.

 Fun and Games